AtifSayings/Animatoo/README.md

 # Animatoo
-A lightweight and easy to use Android library that provides many activity transition animations. min SDK 16 (Android Jellybean 4.1) written in Java
+A lightweight and easy to use Android library that provides many activity transition animations

+min SDK 16 (Android Jellybean 4.1)

+written in Java

-A lightweight, easy-to-use Android library that provides awesome activity transition animations.
+A lightweight, easy-to-use Android library that provides awesome activity transition animations

-To download the demo app for this library from Google Playstore so you can see it in action, click here
+To download the demo app for this library from Google Playstore so you can see it in action, click here:

 ## Installation